whiteoutcapital/whiteoutcapital.github.io/privacy-policy.md

 This Privacy Policy explains how **Whiteout Capital**, a registered trade name (DBA) of **Eudemonia 0x1 LLC** (“we”, “us”, or “our”), collects, uses, and protects your personal information when you visit or interact with our website, newsletter, or services (collectively, the “Service”).

-By using the Service, you agree to the terms of this Privacy Policy.
+By using the Service, you agree to the terms of this Privacy Policy and our [Terms of Service](https://whiteoutcapital.com/terms-of-service).

 ---